 CountryPlace offers conforming mortgages, non-conforming mortgages, and chattel loans to purchasers of factory-built homes sold by Company-owned retail sales centers and independent retailers, builders, communities and developers.
 CountryPlace is an approved seller/servicer with Fannie Mae and Freddie Mac, is approved by HUD to originate FHA-insured mortgages under its Direct Endorsement program, and is approved to issue Ginnie Mae mortgage-backed securities.
 Most loans originated through CountryPlace are sold to investors.
 CountryPlace also provides various loan servicing functions for non-affiliated entities under contract.
+CountryPlace has expanded its chattel lending programs, partially with the support of independent third party financiers.
+Chattel loans originated will either be sold outright, grouped and sold as a pool of loans or held for investment.

 If CountryPlace's customers are unable to repay their loans, CountryPlace may be adversely affected.
 CountryPlace makes loans to borrowers that it believes are creditworthy based on its underwriting guidelines.
-However, the ability of these customers to repay their loans may be affected by a number of factors, including, but not limited to: national, regional and local economic conditions; changes or continued weakness in specific industry segments; natural hazard risks affecting the region in which the borrower resides; and employment, financial or life circumstances.
+However, the ability of these customers to repay their loans may be affected by a number of factors, including, but not limited to: national, regional and local economic conditions; changes or weakness in specific industry segments; natural hazard risks affecting the region in which the borrower resides; and employment, financial or unexpected life circumstances.